 David → Jesus

-David is tired, despairing and threatened with stoning → "And being in anguish, he prayed more earnestly, and his sweat was like drops of blood falling to the ground."
+David was tired, despairing and threatened with stoning → "And being in anguish, he prayed more earnestly, and his sweat was like drops of blood falling to the ground."
 (Luke 22:44)

-David seeks strength from God → Jesus prayed urgently (Luke 22:44)
+David sought strength from God → Jesus prayed urgently (Luke 22:44)

-David seeks a relationship with God → Jesus makes this relationship possible for everyone
+David sought a relationship with God → Jesus made this relationship possible for everyone

 Where do you go when life is hard?